-Is there really a competition between the Galaxy Tab S6 and S6 Lite?
+How does the Galaxy Tab S6 Lite stack up against the Tab S6?

 Speaking of Samsung's wonderful S Pen in the box, there's no need to go the Apple route and pay more for the stylus, and you'll still get access to all of the features that the S Pen has to offer.
 In fact, Samsung opted to take the time to slightly redesign the S Pen to be more comfortable for users.
 There's a finer tip on the end for more precise inputs, and Samsung has even improved the latency.
 This will feel great when writing out notes or making some sketches with the Tab S6 or the S6 Lite.

-Chances are this S Pen will make its way to the next "flagship" Galaxy Tab at some point.
-You may just have to wait a while as Samsung doesn't update that model on a yearly basis.
-What's even more awesome is that Samsung is also making a keyboard cover available, although you'll have to pick one up after-the-fact.
-This will allow you to get some light work done or just give you a keyboard to browse around with.

 The final major difference between these two in terms of specs comes from the cameras.
-There's a dual-camera system on the back of the Tab S6 with a primary Ultra Wide 13MP lens and a standard Wide-angled 5MP sensor.
+There's a dual-camera system on the back of the Tab S6 with a primary Ultra Wide 13MP lens and a standard Wide-angled 5MP sensor on the Tab S6 Lite.

 When it comes to productivity, if you want the "full experience" you'll definitely want to consider the standard Tab S6.
-While the Tab S6 Lite has a new Book Cover that magnetically attaches and has an S Pen holder, it seems that you won't be able to use the same Keyboard Cover.
+While the Tab S6 Lite has a new Book Cover that magnetically attaches, it seems that you won't be able to use the same Keyboard Cover.
 Instead, that's still reserved for the Tab S6 and adds another notch for being a "workhorse" tablet.

 Multi-tasking is a breeze, allowing you to quickly and easily swap between windows and applications.
 The interface itself looks like a traditional desktop with Samsung's own icons, but still provides access to any apps that you have downloaded onto the tablet itself.
 This is great for the Galaxy Tab S6, but not so much for those on a budget who were looking for a new productivity tool with the S6 Lite.

-Where does the Tab S6 Lite excel?
+Samsung Galaxy Tab S6 Lite vs S6: Where does the S6 Lite excel?

-Although it's clear that the Tab S6 is geared for those who want the greatest Android tablet, the Tab S6 Lite is no slouch, at least compared to other Android tablets on the market.
+Although it's clear that the Tab S6 is geared for those who want one of the most powerful Android tablets, the Tab S6 Lite is no slouch, at least compared to other Android tablets on the market.
 On the front, you'll get a slightly smaller 10.4-inch LCD panel, with a lower resolution of 2000x1200.
 This should still be sharp enough to enjoy some Netflix or YouTube, but the LCD panel leaves much to be desired in terms of overall quality.

 The Tab S6 Lite is for those who don't want the "kitchen sink."